alex-benoit/sudokusolver/readme.md

 ## Known bugs

- - Error message when Sudoku is invalid does not appear anymore (maybe due to GTK2.x -> GTK3.0 change)
+ - Error message when Sudoku is invalid does not appear anymore (maybe due to GTK2.x -> GTK3.0 change -- line 427 uncommented raises an error at compilation)
  - The GUI window is way to large when using GTK3.0 as the command below does not take effect when compiled with GTK3.0 and the number grids take their default size.

 ```